 Special vehicles are required to agitate the windrows periodically by turning them upside down, which introduces oxygen and facilitates aerobic decomposition in the windrow.

-Odors and other emissions are likely to be a major consideration when evaluating potential environmental impacts of a composting operation, especially an open air windrow.
+Odours and other emissions are likely to be a major consideration when evaluating the potential environmental impacts of a composting operation, especially an open-air windrow.
 Open-air composting alternatives (unenclosed ASP and windrow composting) have a larger element of risk.

 Incineration Plant Facts

-A waste incineration plant is an important facility for public health as it involves protects the environment in a number of ways.
-Unless the waste materials are properly disposed by the waste incinerator plant, it may be a serious hazard for the community.
-The main type of waste incinerator plant used around the world is […]
+A first of our waste incineration plant facts is that a “burner” (this being the derogatory term of the anti-incinerator capaigners) is an important facility for the preservation of public health as it involves protecting the environment in a number of ways.
+Unless the waste materials are properly disposed of by the waste incinerator plant, […]

 What is Commercial Composting?

-Commercial composting is the composting which carried out principally as a method of waste disposal which diverts this organic waste away from landfill.
-In the feedstock is green waste, or another “MSW residual waste” free organic material these facilities can produce a high quality compost used for garden and horticultural applications.
-In the developed nations […]
+We were recently asked; “What is Commercial Composting” and since one person asked we wrote a definition, as follows below: Commercial composting is the composting carried out principally as a method of waste disposal that diverts this organic waste away from landfills.
+If the feedstock is green waste or another “MSW residual waste” organic material […]

 Large In-vessel Composting Systems: What are They and How Do They Work?